Professors - University / College Faculty

 Please contact us at email@example.com for more details.

 See the below testimonial from Professor Todd Wellnitz who has brings classes annually from the University of Wisconsin - Eau Claire to our program

 We are currently planning on tagging sharks and rays with identification tags as we have for the last six years.
 Additionally, we will be tagging a select group of sharks with satellite tags to determine their geographic distribution.
 We have been documenting the shark and ray species found in this part of Florida, determining population sizes, determining age structure within a population, determining sex ratio within a population, observing site fidelity of individuals, and any changes in population sizes that occur during this study.
 We are looking for possible interactions between the populations of different species.
 We work with the Florida Fish and Wildlife Conservation Commission on sea turtle monitoring in our area and share our data with FWC, NOAA, and the Florida Division of Parks and Recreation.

 Field research will be conducted from boats in the Gulf of Mexico dependent on weather and other conditions as determined by the Captain.
 The sole determination on continuing or cancelling a trip for the day lies with the Captain of the vessel.
 In the event of inclement weather, specimen dissections, lectures, and other activities will be conducted.
-In the event of inclement weather for 3 days or more during a single week, partial to full refunds will be determined by the directors.
+In the event of inclement weather for 3 days or more during a single week, partial to full credit for additional weeks will be determined by the directors.

 Weekly Itinerary - (Sunday through Saturday)

 Research will be conducted from one of our boats every day of the program, weather permitting*.